Kildale

 Kildale is a village and civil parish in the county of North Yorkshire, England.
 It lies approximately 3 mi south-east from Great Ayton, within the North York Moors National Park and on the Cleveland Way National Trail.
 The parish occupies 5730 acre, with 3416 acre being taken up by moorland.

 A church at Kildale was referred to in the Domesday Book.
 Viking relics (bones, swords, daggers and a battle axe) were discovered on the spot where a later church, St Cuthbert's, was erected.

-From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023 it was part of the Hambleton District.
+It is now administered by the unitary North Yorkshire Council.
 Kildale railway station is on the Esk Valley Line.

 History

 Origins

 The name of the village, Kildale has derived from Norman times where it was scribed as Childale.
-The transition from 'Chil' to 'Kil' is uncertain.
-But could have changed to 'Kil' in Saxon times because of the Norse Kyll stream, or after the name of a Saxon proprietor patronymic.
+The transition from 'Chil' to 'Kil' is uncertain, but the change could have occurred in Saxon times because of the Norse Kyll stream, or after the name of a Saxon proprietor patronymic.

 In 900 years, the lands of Kildale have been owned by three families.
 Kildale was in the hands of the Percy family from an early date.
 Around 1662 John Turner purchased Kildale, then after the death of the last Turner in 1806, Kildale was then bought by Robert Bell Livesey of Thirsk, who then passed the parish of Kildale down to his daughter who married into the Turton family.
 It is still owned by the Turton family today.

 Stone built walls were built as boundaries to enclose Kildale's fields and many are still standing today, over 300 years later.
 Farms and the majority of houses are tennants owned by the landlords of the estate.